aramisgithub/questpresentation/document.md

 ## Mulan

-- No one believes her, becuase they belive that Mulan cannot be trusted as she had alreaddy lied to them before
+- No one believes her, because they believe that Mulan cannot be trusted as she had already lied to them before

-- The huns reveal themselves, and the remaining members of the army, directed by the captain, attempt to ram the Imerial Palace's doors open, to no avail
+- The Huns reveal themselves, and the remaining members of the army, directed by the captain, attempt to ram the Imperial Palace's doors open, to no avail

-- Mulan eventually convinces all members of the army to join her in her plan to disguuise themselves as women
+- Mulan eventually convinces all members of the army to join her in her plan to disguise themselves as women

-- Mulan's plan succeeds, and she is rewarded by the Emperor by being offered a seat on the Imperial Council. which she declines
+- Mulan's plan succeeds, and she is rewarded by the Emperor by being offered a seat on the Imperial Council, which she declines

 ## Odyssey